azi84/cs5293sp20-project0/README.md

     └── ..

+### Directory and files:

-Then start to make your directory such as ##project0/docs/test... with the command:
+For starting to make your directory such as ##project0/docs/test... with the command:

   mkdir "name of directory"

+### Pipfile and Pipfile.lock :

-While for making the ##Pipfile and ##Pipfile.lock we need the other kind of command for them like :
+For these two file we need the other kind of command for them like :

    Pipfile ==>      $pipenv --python python3

    Pipfile.lock ==> $pipenv install requests

+### Main.py:

-The ##main.py file  is contain the main function of our codes and after we wrote our python code in project0.py we need to call them from this file.
+This file is contain the main function of our codes and after we wrote our python code in project0.py we need to call them from this file.

+### Setup.py:

-The ##setup.py is contain below codes which you can write into it by using Vim setup.py command :
+ This file is contain below codes which you can write into it by using Vim setup.py command :

  from setuptools import setup, find packages setup(